Policies & Procedures

 • Ensure that there is an effective safer recruitment policy and that procedures are in place which are followed when appointing new staff/volunteers

-• Ensure that all staff have up to date knowledge of safeguarding issues
+• Ensure that all staff have up to date knowledge of safeguarding issues.
+Training is updated annually and forms part of regular supervision and staff meetings.

 • Train all staff to understand the setting’s safeguarding policies and procedures